 Forensic medicine is a medical specialty that examines and analyzes medical facts in civil or criminal cases.
 Those interested in obtaining a Master of Science in Forensic Medicine may already be working as medical or law enforcement professionals, including physicians, physician assistants, nurses, emergency medical technicians, paramedics, criminal investigators, coroners or police officers.
-The curriculum of these programs include the theory, concepts and practices of forensic medicine.
+The curriculum for this program includes the theory, concepts and practices of forensic medicine.
 Internships and fieldwork are common requirements for this degree program.

 |Career||Forensic Science Technicians||Forensic Nurses|